 It is still complicated for the moment to 3D print a whole human kidney, as this organ has a complex structure and cellular architecture.
 But these tubes are a first step towards artificial kidneys.

-3D printing a real kidney could be a true advantage and could help to fill the dramatical lack of donors.
+3D printing a real kidney could be a true advantage and could help to fill the dramatic lack of donors.
 With this new progress made recently, we know that it will become possible in the upcoming years.
 The development of this impressive technique is on its way but it is taking quite some time to create real 3D printable organs using living cells!
-Soon, surgeons will be able to perform kidney transplant using 3D printing.
+Soon, surgeons will be able to perform kidney transplants using 3D printing.

 3D printed human organs models: Why is it so helpful?

-If it not possible yet to get complete 3D printed organs, it is possible to get 3D printed models of the human organ that you want to heal.
+If it is not possible yet to get complete 3D printed organs, it is possible to get 3D printed models of the human organ that you want to heal.
 Let’s see how it is helpful for the healthcare community.